-Most listings are in the $40's per square foot per year.
-The Produce and Waterfront submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $8 per sqft per year.
-That's a 14% decline in rent.
+The typical asking rate per listing is in the $50's per square foot per year.
+The Produce and Waterfront region is going through a an increase in rates.
+In the last 3 months, the median rate increased $12 per sqft per year.
+That's a 25% increase in rent.

-Compared to the rest of the East Bay market, the Produce and Waterfront region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the East Bay market, the Produce and Waterfront submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 13 listings have been posted online, which means spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 85% of the listings in the Produce and Waterfront are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 108 listings have been made available, so you'll want to check back regularly for new listings.
+About 6% of the available leases in the Produce and Waterfront are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,350 sqft.
-Most properties in this region are around 2 floors.
+Even though the median size is 3,730 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are approximately 2 stories.
 Most buildings in this region were built in 1957 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Real estate is the dominant industry in this area.
-Most of the folk of Produce and Waterfront work from home.
+Real estate is the dominant industry in this region.
+Most of the residents of Produce and Waterfront work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.